samitha9125/eslint-plugin-props-validator/README.md

 The plugin also includes a `dependOn` feature that allows you to specify that prop validation for a particular component should only be performed if another prop is present.
 For example, you could use this feature to validate that a `testID` prop exists only if an `onPress` prop is also present on a component.

+## Why this plugin?

+“Can `Typescript` be used to achieve this, right?"
+For required props, yes.

+However, while Typescript can identify required props, there are situations where optional props should be present - for example, to perform E2E testing.
+In these scenarios, this plugin can be used to validate the existence of props without making them required.”

+For Javascript developers, this will be a great help to validate the props of the components.

 ## Installation

 You'll first need to install [ESLint](https://eslint.org/):